-In order to exit language assistance services, a Kindergarten student must score an Accountability Overall/Composite Proficiency Level (CPL) of 4.3 or higher with no individual language domain score less than 4.3.
+In order to exit language assistance services, a Kindergarten student must score an Accountability Overall/Composite Proficiency Level (CPL) of 5.0 or higher with no individual language domain score less than 5.0, except writing.
+The writing domain score must be 4.5 and higher.
 In this case he/she is no longer eligible for ESOL services.

-Students in grades 1-12 with a CPL of 4.3 will be deemed English proficient and are no longer eligible for ESOL services.
+Students in grades 1-12 with a CPL of 5.0 will be deemed English proficient and are no longer eligible for ESOL services.
+Students with a CPL of 4.6-4.9 may be exited from English language support services based on the English Learner Reclassification Review Committee decision as documented on the English Learner Reclassification Review form.